eclipse-archived/ceylon-lang.org/documentation/1.3/reference/interoperability/ee-mode.md

 The rationale for this is that frameworks injecting field state typcially understand these types without needing special adapter classes to be written.

+## Activating EE mode

+EE mode is usually activated automatically, in the presence of certain annotations on classes, or certain imports in a `module.ceylon`.

+If necessary, the compiler options `--ee-annotation` and `--ee-import` can be used to replace the fully qualified annotation type names and module names which trigger activation.

+Alternatively the option `--ee` can be used to enable EE mode for the entire compilation.

+These options can also be specified in your `.ceylon/config` file, for example

+    [compiler.jvm]
+    eeimport=mvn:"org.springframework.boot:spring-boot"
+    eeannotation=org.springframework.beans.factory.annotation.Autowired